yyky/objc2swift/README.md

 ## Quick Start

-Build the project, run the jar with an input Obj-C source file.
+Build the project, run the jar with Obj-C source files in the sample dir.

 ```
 $ gradle build
 $ java -jar build/libs/objc2swift-1.0.jar sample/sample.h sample/sample.m
 ```

-The input files are Obj-C header and implementation files like:
+The input files are Obj-C header and implementation files such as:

 ```
 // sample/sample.h